lucasdu2/go-mapreduce/coordinator-design.md

 ## Without Backup Tasks
 First, we set up the basic outline of the coordinator, without implementing Backup Tasks (as specified in 3.6 of the MapReduce paper).
-We can later extend this design to support Backup Tasks.
+We can later extend this design to support Backup Tasks (although I do not anticipate that we will).

-### Coordinator Data Structures
-TODO: summarize data structures inside the Coordinator struct, what each is for

 ### Coordinating Stage Completion
 One major issue to be addressed is how to coordinate when a stage (either Map